bendalby82/cf-to-docker/README.md

 # CF to Docker
-Clone a Cloud Foundry applicaiton to a Docker container
+Clone a Cloud Foundry application to a Docker container